On the derived functors of destabilization at odd primes: Introduction

 If $t \leq s$, then $\destab_s (\Sigma^{-t}M ) $ has a natural $ \field_p [Q_{s,0}, \ldots, Q_{s,s-1}]$-module structure in $\unst$. \end{THM}

-The methods of Zarati \cite{zarati_these} establish a stronger result in the case $t < s$.
-The method of proof is related to that employed in \cite{powell_mod_loop} (at the prime two).
+This result allows the very rich structure of unstable modules over Noetherian unstable algebras to be brought to bear; analogous results were obtained for derived functors of iterated loop functors (at the prime two) in \cite{powell_mod_loop}.

-\paragraph{\bf Outline of the proof} The proof of Theorem \ref{THM:chain_complex} is in two steps: the construction of the functorial chain complex and the proof that the homology of the chain complex calculates the derived functors of destabilization.
+Since the current work was made available \cite{pow_destab}, Kuhn and McCarty \cite{arXiv:1109.3694} have given a derivation of a chain complex (working with homology) for calculating the corresponding functors $\Omega^\infty_s$ at the prime two.
+Their construction of the chain complex uses the topological origin of the Singer functors, thus relying on classical calculations of the homology of infinite loop spaces in terms of the Dyer-Lashof algebra to avoid the algebraic input used in this paper (but for $p=2$).
+The proof that the chain complex calculates the derived functors of destabilization follows the strategy of this work.

-The construction begins with the definition of an exact functor $\rfunc_1 : \amod \rightarrow \amod$, given explicitly as a subfunctor of $M \mapsto H^* (BV_1) [Q_{1,0}^{-1}] \largetensor M$, where $\largetensor $ is a half-completed tensor product.
+{\bf Outline of the proof:} The construction of the chain complex begins with the definition of an exact functor $\rfunc_1 : \amod \rightarrow \amod$, given explicitly as a subfunctor of $M \mapsto H^* (BV_1) [Q_{1,0}^{-1}] \largetensor M$, where $\largetensor $ is a half-completed tensor product.
 This is achieved by first constructing a larger functor $\rfunctilde_1$ and then restricting using an eigenspace decomposition associated to an action by the group $\zed/2$.
-The functor $\rfunc_1$ is a generalization of the functor $R_1$ defined by Zarati \cite{zarati_these} on the category of unstable modules.
-There is a technical difficulty introduced by passage to the category of $\cala$-modules, since the functor $\rfunc_1$ does not commute with inverse limits.
+The functor $\rfunc_1$ is a generalization of the functor $R_1$ defined by Zarati \cite{zarati_these} on the category of unstable modules; there is a technical difficulty introduced by passage to the category of $\cala$-modules, since the functor $\rfunc_1$ does not commute with inverse limits.